Ivygugu/CPO-Tisa-lab2/README.md

 * Mutable Infrastructure

   * Fix problems more quickly.
-Rather than needing to create a new server from scratch, IT staff gets to know each server on a "personal" level, making diagnoses faster.

   * The infrastructure can more precisely fit the specific needs of the applications that are running on the server.
   * Updates are usually faster and can be adapted to each individual server.

 * Immutable Infrastructure

   * Discrete versioning means tracking and rollbacks are much easier.
-IT department can keep tabs on each new server or virtual machine as it is deployed.

-  * Testing is easier to run thanks to the consistency in configurations between different servers.
+  * Testing is easier to run.
   * Predictable state since the infrastructure is never modified, reducing complexity.

-  * Safe thread code in a multi-threaded environment meaning mutation is almost nonexistent.
+  * Safe thread code in a multi-threaded environment meaning mutation is nonexistent.

-  * Supports DevOps and cloud computing including virtualization and the high number of interdependent elements.
+  * Supports DevOps and cloud computing.

-  * Eliminates configuration drift, since there are no changes, there is no drift.
+  * Eliminates configuration drift.